Mobile Technology in Healthcare: Trends And Benefits

-Imagine that you hire a software development agency with no experience in mHealth development.
+Imagine you hire a software development agency with no experience in mhealth development.
 Undoubtedly, the quality of your future app will suffer a lot.
-And so will your budget because the research stage, as well as testing and debugging, will take by a few times more time.
+And so will your budget because the research stage, testing, and debugging will take a little more time.
 The best way to prevent such outcomes is to deal with responsible and competent developers.

 As for the regulatory aspect, it also impedes technological progress in the medical field.
-Doctors might rely on one electronic database, while patients do not.
-Since the latter have no access to this solution, they make use of different mHealth technologies.
-Such a situation leads to discrepancies in the information available for medical workers and patients.
-To enhance the effectiveness of technological solutions for healthcare, developers should integrate data for both sides.
+Doctors might rely on one electronic database, while patients don’t.
+Since the latter have no access to this solution, they use different mhealth technologies.
+Such a situation leads to discrepancies in the information available to medical workers and patients.
+To enhance the effectiveness of technological healthcare solutions, developers should integrate data for both sides.

-Besides, data safety is the most serious mHealth challenge.
+Besides, data safety is the most severe mhealth technology challenge.

-No patient wants their health information to be spilled.
-This data is often very sensitive.
-Unprotected health information increases the risks of the data breach.
-The leakage of it is bound to cause severe issues with reputation and mental well-being.
+No patient wants their health information to be spilled as this data is often sensitive.
+Unprotected health information increases the risks of a data breach.
+Its leakage is bound to cause severe issues with reputation and mental well-being.
 On the one hand, a patient might experience social pressure since many diagnoses today form the ground for stigmatization.
-On the other hand, the situation might be impeded if the data record is not only disclosed but also lost.
+On the other hand, the situation might be impeded if the data record is disclosed and lost.

 Losing access to one’s health information causes psychological difficulties.
 It adversely affects the course of subsequent treatment.
-For more about how patient privacy is ensured and why it is important, read our recent article on Healthcare Data Security.
+For more about how patient privacy is ensured and important, read our recent article on Healthcare Data Security.